 Billing Arrangements and Trading Terms

 We will generally bill you on a monthly basis, unless at our discretion the circumstances of a particular case dictate otherwise.
-Our bills are payable within 14 days from the date of invoice.
+Unless agreed otherwise, our trading terms are 14 days from the date of invoice.
 Accordingly, any queries must be raised within this period.
 Direct credit payments are encouraged.
 We reserve the right to charge interest at 15% per annum on any amounts overdue, and also to initiate legal proceedings for debt recovery if any invoice is overdue by more than 30 days.
 Should we incur costs in connection with collection of fees or disbursements, these will be recoverable from you, in addition to the interest charges.

 Acting as agent